 - 1. To receive accurate and consistent information; - 2.
 To enjoy confidentiality of your education records pursuant to the Family Educational Rights and Privacy Act (FERPA) of 1974; - 3.
 To request reasonable accessibility accommodations, by calling (336)334-7791, to facilitate your participation in the conduct adjudication process; - 4.
 To be respected, heard and receive courteous delivery of services. - 5.
 To be afforded equality of opportunity and receive the best education; - 6.
 To waive their right to a hearing by accepting responsibility for the alleged violation.
-If a student agrees that they are responsible, they may not appeal the decision but they may appeal the sanction.
-In order to accept responsibility for an alleged violation, a student may call the Office of the Dean of Students at 336-334-7791: - 7.
-To receive Due Process in all disciplinary procedures (due process is defined as written notification of charges, the opportunity to be heard, and date, time and place of hearing, including a fair and timely hearing);

-- 8. To receive hearing notification at least five days prior to the hearing in order to prepare a defense for minor violations; and at least ten days for serious violations; - 9.
+Students are given an opportunity to accept responsibility for an alleged violation and are advised of the sanction that will be imposed if responsibility is accepted.
+If a student agrees that they are responsible, they may not appeal the finding of responsibility nor the sanction(s).
+In order to accept responsibility for an alleged violation, a student may call the Office of the Dean of Students at 336-334-7791 or email ncatdos@ncat.edu; - 7.
+To receive Due Process in all disciplinary procedures (due process is defined as written notification of charges, the opportunity to be heard, and date, time and place of hearing, including a fair and timely hearing); - 8.
+To receive hearing notification at least five days prior to the hearing in order to prepare a defense for minor violations; and at least ten days for serious violations; - 9.
 To offer evidence and witnesses, and to question the complainant and all witnesses through the hearing panel, except in cases where the complainant may be justifiably unable to appear for a hearing; - 10.
 To seek counsel and advice, at their own expense, from a licensed attorney or non-attorney advocate of their choosing (representation form must be submitted at least 5 days prior to the hearing); - 11.
-To receive, in writing, the case disposition; - 12.
-To appeal a finding of responsibility, except where a student has waived their right to a hearing.
+To receive, in writing, the case disposition;

+- 12. To appeal a finding of responsibility, except where a student has waived their right to a hearing.
 Sanctions may always be appealed; and, - 13.
 For sexual misconduct allegations, both the alleged victim and the responding party will be assigned non-attorney advisors, as required under the policy.
 A student has the option whether to use the non-attorney advisor.